 Puerto Vallarta also has American-style sports bars where you can grab a bite to eat, play a board game, watch sports on TV or just sit and chat.
 El Torito Sports Bar & BBQ House, Av.
 Ignacio L. Vallarta #290, features satellite broadcasts of sports events and a casual menu with the likes of nachos, ribs and beer-battered shrimp.
 Steve's Sports Bar & Grill, at Basilio Badillo #286 (across the street from Memo's Pancake House), is a casual sports pub frequented by local expats and NASCAR, NHL and NFL enthusiasts.

-For romantic things for couples to do, catch a live jazz combo at Le Bistro Jazz Cafe , a stylish supper club at the eastern end of Isla Río Cuale.
+As for romantic things to do, couples can catch a live jazz combo at Le Bistro Jazz Cafe, a stylish supper club at the eastern end of Isla Río Cuale.
 Mexican-style fiestas with dinner buffets, folk dancing and live music take place at big hotels like the Krystal Puerto Vallarta and the Sheraton Buganvilias Resort & Convention Center .
 For schedule and reservation information, check with the hotels or a local travel agency.

 Puerto Vallarta, JA